ehmicky/modern-errors/README.md

 // File does not exist.
 ```

-Empty messages can be used to wrap an error without changing its message.
+Empty messages wrap an error without changing its message.

 ```js
 throw new InputError('', { cause })